rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 | Windows          | %TEMP%\helm               | %APPDATA%\helm                 | %APPDATA%\helm          |
 ```

-In OpenShift you can create `HelmChartRepository` objects that populate the WebUI, read more about that <span style="color:blue;">[here](https://docs.openshift.com/container-platform/4.12/applications/working_with_helm_charts/configuring-custom-helm-chart-repositories.html).</span>
+In OpenShift, you can create `HelmChartRepository` objects that populate the WebUI, read more about that <span style="color:blue;">[here](https://docs.openshift.com/container-platform/4.12/applications/working_with_helm_charts/configuring-custom-helm-chart-repositories.html).</span>

 When installing the helm chart into your namespace, the helm command line actually uploads your full chart and stores it in a secret that the Helm Controller in your OpenShift cluster can act upon.